 The culture of belonging

 Beyond basic life, eating habits and rituals are inextricably linked to culture and society.
 They are at the root of our belonging.
 When we eat together, forces deep in our psyche conspire to foster feelings of togetherness, belonging and companionship.
 Eating with others is inherently soothing to the human brain.
-When our child rejects the social norms around eating, it may be a sign that she is feeling isolated, alone and rejected.
+When our child rejects the social norms around eating, it may be a sign that they are feeling isolated, alone and rejected.

 What eating behaviors might say if they could speak

 We must look beneath the stated food rules or exhibited food behavior to find out what our child may be trying to communicate.
-Remember that these are just ideas – each child has her own relationship with food, eating, and nourishment.
+Remember that these are just ideas – each child has their own relationship with food, eating, and nourishment.
 But those of us in recovery from an eating disorder can often find our words reflected below.

 I won’t eat.
 I reject your care.